Devilblader87/LighthouseESP/README.md

 - Ensure the lighthouse is not already controlled by SteamVR
 - Try the working Python tool to verify the IDs are correct

+### OTA Update Issues
+- Ensure ESP32 and computer are on the same network
+- Check that OTA is enabled in the web interface (`/ota`)
+- Verify the OTA password is correct
+- If Arduino IDE doesn't show the network device, restart the ESP32
+- Use serial monitor to see OTA connection logs
+- Download a backup before attempting updates
+- If OTA fails, you can always use USB to recover

 ## Technical Details

 ### Pin Configuration